Table of Contents

 Ans: This is yet another frequently asked question in an accounting and taxation interview.

 This rule is used in the case of personal accounts.
-Whenever a person is giving any amount either in cash or by using cheque to an organization, it is an inflow and hence is counted as credit in the books of accounts.
+Whenever a person is giving any amount either in cash or by using a cheque to an organization, it is an inflow and hence is counted as credit in the books of accounts.
 That person is credited.

-An organization needs to credit the person who is paying debt when it receives money in form of cash or cheque.
+An organization needs to credit the person who is paying debt when it receives money in the form of cash or cheque.

 Ans: Microsoft Excel is a highly effective tool.
 It is one of the basic tools of accounting and taxation.